shaswatpatel123/rumour_detection/README.md

 # Rumour detection using graph neural network and oversampling in benchmark Twitter dataset
 This repository contains the code for our paper "Rumour detection using graph neural network and oversampling in benchmark Twitter dataset".

+## BERT-based rumour detection pipeline
+Our first paper "Leveraging User Comments in Tweets for Rumor Detection" uses comments and BERT(BERT, RoBERTa, ALBERT, and DistilBERT) for classifying tweets into rumour/non-rumour.
+We extended the pipeline to include multi-label classification: true/false/unverifed.

+## GNN-based rumour detection pipeline
+Our second paper "Rumour detection using graph neural network and oversampling in benchmark Twitter dataset" uses BERT to extract textual embeddings, and GNN to capture spatial relations and propogation information.

+Both the techniques also include our new data augmentation pipeline to oversample the under-represented classes in the dataset which has shown significant improvement.
+We also include pipeline for <b>early rumour detection</b>.
+We have trained and tested our approach on PHEME5 and PHEME9 datasets.

 # Cite
 ```
 @misc{patel2022rumourdetectionusinggraph,